jammer345/Digital-Image-Processing/README.md

 > ```

 > [!WARNING]
-> On this repository, never switch to any other branch, It will cause alot of conflicts in your code which migth get you in trouble.
-If you want to practice, clone this repo in another
-> folder and practice there.
+> On this repository, never switch to any other branch from CLI, It will cause alot of conflicts in your code which migth get you in trouble.
+If you want to practice, clone this repo in another folder and practice there.

+> ```
+>   git add .
+>   git commit -m "Your message for this commit"
+>   git push origin assignments/yourname
+> ```

+> [!IMPORTANT]
+> After pushing the code, Github Interface (Website or Desktop) will show you a notification "Compare & pull request".
+Don't click on that and don't merge your branch with the main branch or any other branch.

 #  :desktop_computer: :eye: